beyondcode/tailwindcss-jit-cdn/README.md

 ## Options

-You can define a set of `tailwindOptions` to override a few options for the JIT CDN.
+A set of `tailwindOptions` to configure for the JIT CDN.
+Currently there is only one option available, you can use it as follows:

-💡 If you have ideas for options you would like to see, let us know.
-Currently there is only one options available:

 ```
 window.options = {